 test_cutgen_safety is a code (written by G. Nannicini) for testing accuracy of cut generators.
 It requires separate installation of the commercial code ILOG CPLEX-12.2, the open-source code Cbc-2.7 (a COIN-OR package) and Python version 2.7.*.
 In addition, the open-source exact LP solver QSopt_ex (version 090408) is included in the tar ball.
 The tar ball below contains all the files and codes to generate the results of the paper "On the Safety of Gomory Cut Generators".

 ISOP is a code for solving pure integer linear programs with a large symmetry group.
 See the papers "Symmetry in Integer Linear Programming" and "Symmetric ILP: Coloring and Small Integers".
 It relies on COIN-OR packages.
 The tar balls below are self-contained.
-ISOP-1.0 works with Clp or Cplex (only up to version 12.2) as LP solver, while ISOP-1.1 works only with Cplex (all versions) due to incorrect return codes from Clp while doing strong branching.
-The only difference between the two codes is that ISOP-1.0 relies on Bcp/stable/1.1 while ISOP-1.1 relies on Bcp/stable/1.3.
+ISOP-1.0 works with Clp or Cplex (only up to version 12.2) as LP solver, while ISOP-1.1 and ISOP-1.2 work only with Cplex (all versions) due to incorrect return codes from Clp while doing strong branching.
+The only difference between version 1.0 and the others two is that ISOP-1.0 relies on Bcp/stable/1.1 while ISOP-1.1 and ISOP-1.2 relies on Bcp/stable/1.3.
 This changes mostly the tree exploration code in Bcp, triggering some modifications in the BCP_ISO code.
-As a result, be sure to use the parameter file bb.par corresponding to the code you use, there are some important differences between the two versions.
+As a result, be sure to use the parameter file bb.par corresponding to the code you use, there are some important differences between the versions.
 The code should compile on most Linux distributions (Fedora, Ubuntu, Debian) with a relatively recent gcc compiler.

 Clp_cut is a code for testing accuracy and strength of cut generators.
 Analysis of the results is done using the open-source package for statistical analysis called R and relies on COIN-OR packages.
 The tar ball below contains all the files and codes to generate the results of the paper "Testing Cut Generators for Mixed-Integer Linear Programming".